13 Hidden Gems In Boston & Secret Places You Must See

 Up to 10

-Freedom Trail Tours - 3 Options available
+Private Freedom Trail Tours - 3 Option Available

 Experience more than 250 years of history on Boston’s Freedom Trail which is a 2.5 mile red line connecting 16 historically significant sites.